Michael Roth (baseball): Tampa Bay Rays

+Chicago Cubs

+On January 26, 2018, Roth signed a minor league contract with the Chicago Cubs.
+In 7 games (5 starts) for the Triple-A Iowa Cubs, he registered a 1-2 record and 3.03 ERA with 23 strikeouts over 29 2/3 innings of work.

+Texas Rangers

-Roth signed a minor league contract with the Chicago Cubs in January 2018.
-On May 25, 2018, Roth was traded to the Texas Rangers and assigned to the Class AAA Round Rock Express.
-He was released by the organization on August 14, 2018.
+On May 25, 2018, Roth was traded to the Texas Rangers and assigned to the Triple–A Round Rock Express.
+In 14 games (13 starts) for Round Rock, he posted a 5-5 record and 4.90 ERA with 38 strikeouts across 71 2/3 innings pitched.
+Roth was released by the Rangers organization on August 14.

-Following the 2018 season, Roth announced his retirement from baseball.
+On December 27, 2018, Roth announced his retirement from baseball.

 International career

 Roth played for Team Great Britain in the 2019 European Baseball Championship and was selected to represent Great Britain at the 2023 World Baseball Classic qualification.

 Personal life

 Roth's father worked as a car salesman, until he quit his job to watch his son pitch in the 2011 College World Series.
 Roth's mother, Deborah, is English.

 Roth married Rachel Sanna on December 17, 2016 in Charleston, South Carolina.